balakhonoff/awesome-subgraphs/README.md

 - [Subgraph Toolkit](https://github.com/protofire/subgraph-toolkit).
 A collection of utilities and helpers to support the development of subgraphs
 - [Subgraph Query Portal](https://github.com/Evan-Kim2028/subgraph-query-portal).
 A collection of reusable public goods subgraph queries.
 - [Subgrounds](https://github.com/0xPlaygrounds/subgrounds).
 An intuitive python library for interfacing with Subgraphs.
-- [Example subgrpha by The Graph](https://github.com/graphprotocol/example-subgraph).
+- [Example subgraph by The Graph](https://github.com/graphprotocol/example-subgraph).
 An example to help you get started with The Graph